Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 ## Final Thought

-Used well, Obsidian is basically a security engineer’s private, evolving runbook plus lab notebook plus content engine.
+Used well, Obsidian is basically a security engineer's private, evolving runbook plus lab notebook plus content engine.

 Give it a week where everything you fix, break, or learn passes through Obsidian.
-If you don’t feel sharper by the end of it, I’ll eat my YAML.
+If you don't feel sharper by the end of it, I'll eat my YAML.

 <img src="img/authors/geeky.jpg" width="40"/>